-The ancients in the orient believed that mankind is beguiled, surrounded and supported in their lives by abundant homely guardian personalities.
+The ancients in the Orient believed that mankind is beguiled, surrounded, and supported in their lives by abundant homely guardian personalities.
 The function of such guardians is to preside over the continuous efficacy of the cosmic power which shapes the world.

 It shows the figure with nine hoods.
-Many of these examples are found, as told earlier, on guard stones and a few are found free-standing.
+Many of these examples are found, as told earlier, on guard stones, and a few are found free-standing.
 The guard stones are originally free from any carvings.
 Later they were modified to carry purnaghta (full-pitch) motif.
 Still later they were modified to carry Naga figures in zoo-morphic form.

-In the last stage of development the Nagas were transformed into an anthropomorphic form with the expanded seven hoods behind the head.
+In the last stage of development, the Nagas were transformed into an anthropomorphic form with the expanded seven hoods behind the head.
 The purnaghta has been placed on the palm.
-The Naga symbolises the Buddha who is intimately associated with the life of the Enlightened One.
+The Naga symbolizes the Buddha who is intimately associated with the life of the Enlightened One.
 The Buddha is also called Buddha Naga in literature.
 It is rather difficult to attribute a feasible meaning to the number seven (hoods).

-The last group, namely nine-hooded Naga stone are very rare.
+The last group, namely nine-hooded Naga stones are very rare.
 The only example available to us in Sri Lanka is found at the Seruvila Vihara in the eastern province.
 It depicts clearly the Buddha sitting on the coil of Mucalinda Naga during the sixth rainy week after attaining the Buddhahood.

 A female Nagini is often shown with a single hood.
-Nevertheless a three hooded example is found in the compound of the Vatadage at Medirigiriya.
+Nevertheless, a three hooded example is found in the compound of the Vatadage at Medirigiriya.
 Naginis have not been shown in anthropomorphic form.

 An interesting figure of a Naga is found on a slab discovered from the bed of the Tabbova tank.
-It shows seven hoods in a digramatic form.
+It shows seven hoods in a diagrammatic form.
 There is a couple of minute Naga figures flanking the body of the Naga.
 They would represent Naginis or attendants.

 A.M.
 Hocart, Archaeological Commissioner in 1921 says that the guard stone at Tabbova is a unique one.